-The purpose of this article is not to alarm but to give an informative, reliable alternative to using rinse aids.
-The FDA states rinse aid is safe for ingestion.
+The FDA states rinse aids are safe for ingestion.
+Although that makes no sense to me the purpose of this article is not to alarm but to give an informative, reliable alternative to using rinse aids.
+And there are opposing views

 All manufacturers of dishwashers claim that for proper drying rinse aid must be used.
 A rinse aid’s only purpose is to aid in drying and reducing water-spots by changing the surface tension of water to make it more easily flow.